 Founded in 1793, the town of Bath is where you’ll find the county seat, yet covering nearly 100 square miles it’s also a rural area populated by numerous small farms.
 Folks here have been growing, harvesting and enjoying locally-grown food as long as they can remember.
 And visitors can enjoy the bounty of fresh farm-to-table foods at the Bath Farmers' Market and other farm stands, or in one of the Finger Lakes restaurants across the region.

 Speaking of food, in downtown Bath, you’ll find a couple old-school eateries where locals have been hanging out for years.
 Between the tastiness of the food and the reasonable prices, that’s not too surprising.
 A great spot for lunch and dinner is Stephanie’s Family Restaurant, which offers a small town vibe and everything from Ham Steak or Chicken Liver and Onions to pierogis and homemade pies.
 If dessert’s your thing, Betty Kay Bakery has been a bakery since it was first built in the 1800s and is one of the only places in the country where you’ll find English Cut Donuts.
-For more of a fine dining experience—with a full menu including items like French Onion Soup, delicious pasta dishes, steak and seafood, and more—Restaurant 209 is the place to go.

 Spend some time at the Bath National Cemetery and Historical Museum for a journey into the past.
 Become spellbound by gorgeous stained glass windows and a church sanctuary designed by Louis Comfort Tiffany.
 Take a pottery class, watch hundreds of thousands of fish at the NYS Fish Hatchery, or go for a hike on the Finger Lakes Trail.
 In Bath, NY, the opportunities are many.